New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 AARP New York Life Guaranteed Acceptance Life Insurance

-If you’re in poor health and can’t qualify for permanent life insurance, AARP New York Life also has a guaranteed acceptance option.
+If you’re in poor health and can’t qualify for permanent life insurance, AARP New York Life also has a guaranteed acceptance coverage option.

 AARP New York Life Rider Benefits